-Beginning in 2012, an integrated undergraduate/graduate degree in English with a creative writing concentration became available to a small number of select undergraduates in the Schreyer Honors College.
-Pending approval by the faculty senate, we hope to welcome our first class of non-Schreyer BA/MA fourth-year students in the fall of 2013, to receive their MA’s in 2015.
+The English Department is now offering an integrated undergraduate/graduate degree in English with a creative writing concentration to select Penn State undergraduates.
 The degree is offered in Poetry and Prose (fiction and creative nonfiction).
-This is a full-residency program that can be completed in two years—the student’s senior year and the additional MA year.
-All students receive some combination of tuition release, teaching stipend, and fellowship or scholarship.
+This is a full-residency program that can be completed in two years—the student’s senior year and the additional M.A. year.
+We have a 2:1 student-to-faculty ratio.
+We place a special emphasis on mentoring writers who are polishing their portfolios for eventual application to outside M.F.A. programs.

 core creative writing faculty

 Our creative writing faculty write, publish, and often teach in more than one genre.
 Robin Becker and Julia Kasdorf; in prose, William J. Cobb, Charlotte Holmes, Toni Jensen, Elizabeth Kadetsky, and Toby Thompson.

 Successful authors who received their MFA degrees at Penn State include: Peter Chilson, Rita Ciresi, Morris Collins, Geffrey Davis, Vicki Glembocki, Cary Holladay, Cathleen Miller, Rebecca Rasmussen, Lisa Roney, Anjana Sharma, and Lyrae Van Clief Stefanon.

 Some notable writers who have gone through our undergraduate program are: Diane Ackerman, Jillian Cantor, Jane Miller, Ruth Ellen Kocher, and Ryan Teitman.

 for information please contact